The Eugenics Wars: The Rise and Fall of Khan Noonien Singh: Historical notes

-At the end of each novel is a "Historical Notes" section that states what events in the novel were based in fact, although the novel describes their true causes as a secret history.
+At the end of both the first and second novel, covering a fictive version of the 20th century, is a "Historical Notes" section that states what events in the novel were based in fact, although the novel describes their true causes as a secret history.

 One example is that there actually was a nuclear explosion beneath the desert in Rajasthan.
 In Chapter 23 of the first novel, Gary Seven and Roberta Lincoln trigger the explosion to destroy the headquarters of the Chrysalis Project, which history describes as the successful atomic test known as "Smiling Buddha".

 Several other unrelated events in real-world history are linked together in the novel including 1984 anti-Sikh riots following the death of Indira Gandhi, the increase in the size of the hole in the ozone layer above Antarctica in the summer of 1992 (historically caused by the eruption of Mount Pinatubo), and the earthquake in Maharashtra in September 1993.

 Additional fictional characters

-Cox includes several characters, familiar items and moments from throughout the Star Trek universe, including Redjac (the murderous alien entity which had possessed Jack the Ripper) from "Wolf in the Fold", Guinan, Air Force Captain Shaun Christopher, son of Captain John Christopher from 'Tomorrow is Yesterday', Gillian Taylor and Dr. Marcus Nichols from Star Trek IV: The Voyage Home, Shannon O'Donnell, a direct ancestor of Kathryn Janeway, Doctor Jeff Carlson, (who met Ferengis Quark, Rom and Nog when they traveled back in time to 1947 Roswell, New Mexico), Claire Raymond, Ralph Offenhouse, and L.Q.
+In the first two volumes, Cox includes several characters, familiar items and moments from throughout the Star Trek universe, including Redjac (the murderous alien entity which had possessed Jack the Ripper) from "Wolf in the Fold", Guinan, Air Force Captain Shaun Christopher, son of Captain John Christopher from 'Tomorrow is Yesterday', Gillian Taylor and Dr. Marcus Nichols from Star Trek IV: The Voyage Home, Shannon O'Donnell, a direct ancestor of Kathryn Janeway, Doctor Jeff Carlson, (who met Ferengis Quark, Rom and Nog when they traveled back in time to 1947 Roswell, New Mexico), Claire Raymond, Ralph Offenhouse, and L.Q.
 "Sonny" Clemonds, the cryogenically frozen patients found by the Enterprise-D in "The Neutral Zone". and Flint the immortal (living as Dr. Evergreen) from "Requiem for Methuselah".
 He also mentions pioneering 1950s African American author Benny Russell (Captain Benjamin Sisko's literary alternate identity from the Deep Space Nine episode "Far Beyond the Stars"), as well as strategically placing a large and heavy hardcover copy of Chicago Mobs of the 1920s (the selfsame book that caused a huge cultural contamination shown in the original series episode "A Piece of the Action") in one scene.
 He also references the phaser and tricorder left behind by Chekov in Star Trek IV: The Voyage Home.

-Cox also includes fictional characters of the era from other sources, such as Jaime Sommers, from The Bionic Woman live action series, Robert McCall from The Equalizer television series, and Hadji, from the Jonny Quest franchise.
+Cox also includes fictional characters of the era from other sources, such as Jaime Sommers, from The Bionic Woman live action series, Robert McCall from The Equalizer television series, Vincent from Beauty and the Beast 1987 television series, and Hadji, from the Jonny Quest franchise.
 It is also mentioned that Gary Seven and Lincoln encountered the robotic housewives from The Stepford Wives and the murderous pagan cult depicted in The Wicker Man.

-To Reign In Hell: The Exile of Khan Noonien Singh

-It is the final book in a trilogy of novels written by Greg Cox chronicling the life of the fictional Star Trek character Khan Noonien Singh.
-This final book deals with the life of Khan after he was marooned on Ceti Alpha V by Captain James T. Kirk.
-The book takes place between the original series episode "Space Seed" and the motion picture Star Trek II: The Wrath of Khan.